aspose-slides/Aspose.Slides-Products/slides/en/net/conversion/svg-to-png/_index.md

 Using [**Aspose.Slides for .NET**](https://products.aspose.com/slides/net/), any developer or application can convert SVG to PNG with just a few lines of C# code.

-As a modern document processing API, Aspose.Slides for .NET exports SVG files to PNG images in other formats quickly.
+As a modern document processing API, Aspose.Slides for .NET exports SVG files to PNG quickly.
 Aspose PowerPoint library allows you to convert SVG to PNG and images in other formats.

 To install Aspose.Slides: Open [NuGet](https://www.nuget.org/packages/aspose.slides.net) package manager.
 Search for Aspose.Slides and install it.